Sxlitude/antinuke/README.md

 - go to [freshping](https://freshping.com) & sign up.
 Also, verify your account.
 - create a new monitor using the link ending with `repl.co`
 - Done!
 Still need help? open an issue!
+### Thing to note
+- make sure to enable antinuke by using `enable` command in ur server.
+- keep your bot's role on the topmost position so it can moderate.
+- make sure your bot has required permissions. administrator is recommended.
+- run the trust cmd on your admins and bots so that they won't get banned from the bot.
+- you can check the list of trusted users by doing the `list` command
+- you can untrust your admins and bots by running `untrust` command.
+- guild whitelisting/blacklisting doesn't work if privateMode is set to false.

 ### Have issues?
 if you find a bug in the antinuke or want to ask something about the bot, you can report it by opening an issue ;)